eric-suzuki-dev/eric-suzuki-dev/README.md

 ###

-<p align="left">💻 Aspiring Front-end Developer with a keen interest in mastering Back-end and eventually becoming a Fullstack Developer.<br>🎓 Currently studying programming to achieve my goals.<br>🌱 Constantly learning and exploring new technologies to enhance my skills.</p>
+- <p align="left">💻 Aspiring Front-end Developer with a keen interest in mastering Back-end and eventually becoming a Fullstack Developer.</p>
+- <p align="left">🎓 Currently studying programming to achieve my goals.</p>
+- <p align="left">🌱 Constantly learning and exploring new technologies to enhance my skills.</p>

 ###